-For MySQL databases, each query sample which VividCortex captures is analyzed to see whether it fails one (or more) of a number of rules, each of which is designed to detect possible problems with the query.
+For MySQL and PostgreSQL, each query sample which VividCortex captures is analyzed to see whether it fails one (or more) of a number of rules, each of which is designed to detect possible problems with the query.
 When a query fails a rule, those failures are displayed when viewing a sample of that query underneath the Connection ID next to Failed Rules.

 The following is the list of possible warnings:

 SELECT tbl.* col1, col2probably indicates a bug in your SQL.
 You probably meant for the query to retrieve col1, but instead it renames the last column in the *-wildcarded list.

 The table or column’s alias is the same as its real name, which makes the query harder to read.

 LIMITclauses could examine many more rows than intended.

 ORDER BY Random()is a very inefficient way of retrieving a random row from the results because it sorts the entire result and then throws most of it away.